 Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.56.5.

 Understand the difference between testing for equality (for example, ==) and identity (for example, is) and do not depend on object identity tests to pass or fail when the variables reference immutable objects.

+If memory optimization is required for non-simple strings, optimization can be enforced by using the intern() function.

 Do not depend on the sequence of keys in a dictionary to be consistent across implementations, or even between multiple executions with the same implementation, in versions prior to Python 3.7.